MrFriendCS/H-CS/docs/H-CS-SDD.md

 ### Find minimum (or maximum) - array

 Assign the value in the first element as the minimum. or maximum, value.
-Loop from the second element.
+Loop from the ___second___ element to the end of array.

 ``` python
 heights = [1.78, 1.63, 1.89, 1.59]